decklin/botw-reference/docs/arrows.md

 - arrows
 ---

 <p>Click on any heading to sort (reload to remove sorting).
-Hover
+Hover over
-over any multiple-arrow price to do the math for the per-arrow price.
+(or tap, on mobile devices) any multiple-arrow price to do the math for the per-arrow price.

 <table id="arrows">
   <tr data-sort-method="none">